 AboutQualified teacher with a passion for history, heritage and education.
-Graduated with a masters degree in Buildings History at Wolfson College, Cambridge in Dec 2019.
-Particularly interested in the history of material culture and how this relates to architectural history in the Early Modern and long eighteenth century periods.
+Particularly interested in the history of material culture, digital humanities and museums education.

 Museum education experience includes leading educational workshops at The Charles Dickens Museum, The Royal Institute of British Architects and The London Museum of Water and Steam.
 Currently working as part of the Learning team at the British Library.